Lego minifigure: Use

 Minifigure heads are cylindrical, and attach to a long, narrow cylinder molded onto the top of the torso, which allows the head to rotate.
 This feature also allows items to be attached to the figures over the torso, such as air tanks, jet packs, paper or fabric capes, breastplates or beards.
 The heads have a stud on top which is the same size as studs on standard Lego bricks which could allow one to be placed on it.
 The head is the only component of the minifigure which can be used for other applications - blank minifigure heads have often been used in Lego sets to replicate other objects such as lampshades and electrical appliances.

 Head accessories vary widely, and include hair, helmets and hats.
 The legs rotate independently to 90 degrees forward, and nearly 45 degrees backward.
 Minifigures also connect to standard Lego bricks in both a sitting or standing position.
 The hands of a minifigure resemble the letter C, which allows them to hold many Lego accessories as well as bricks, tiles, and plates.
 There are hundreds of a vast variety of accessories, including swords, axes, wands, cups, guns, blasters and lightsabers.
 Additionally, the tops of the hands are the same size as the studs on most Lego bricks, which allows them to be connected.
 These variations allow minifigures to be customized, keeping with the modular design of Lego elements.

+Additionally, many Lego fans utilize these pieces to create MOC's of their favourite things such as their own Death Star's and more.
+To create these, they use creative techniques with pieces like Lego hands to create a sphere.